 IT Computer Imaging & Deployment Services

-IT is implementing a campus wide initiative (Symantec Altiris) to change our imaging & deployment, desktop support structure, and system lifecycle maintenance policies.
+IT is implementing a campus wide initiative (SCCM) to change our imaging & deployment, desktop support structure, and system lifecycle maintenance policies.
 We are increasingly pushing for standardization for manufacturers and models, so that our support resources can better efficiently serve the community.
 For these reasons, IT recommends Dell business class machines or Apple machines.
 Only these machines will be covered by our Service Level Agreement (SLA) for support.
 Machines that do not meet IT recommendations cannot fall under a SLA.

 We appreciate your flexibility in helping IT provide the very best streamlined support by supporting our investment in new technology initiatives.